LigaMoon/Astro/README.md

 - I was inspired by my passion for astronomy and identified missinformation out there.
 - Thank you to everyone who took their time to provide me constructive feedback on the Slack community page.
-- Thanks to my friends and family foe endless testing.
+- Thanks to my friends and family for endless testing.
 - Big thanks to my mentor for putting up with my questions and giving me great insights.